 The time signature is always written after the clef and after the key signature (the sharps of flats in the piece).
 Following the time signature we have the first note of the piece of music.

 Take a look at this famous tune written in 4/4 time.
 Can you spot the 4 crotchet beats per measure?
 (It’s ‘Mary Had a Little Lamb’ if you didn’t get it!)

 Now look at the image below where the four quarter note beats have been labelled.

-We often refer to a 4/4 time signature as simple quadruple!
+We often refer to time signature 4/4 as simple quadruple!
 Simple time signatures have signature have beats that divide into two: each quarter note divides into two eighth notes.
 And quadruple time signatures have four beats per measure.

 What is 4/4 time called?

-The 4/4 time signature is also referred to as common time.
+Time signature 4/4 is also referred to as common time.
 Having four quarter notes in a bar (four crotchet beats) is the most regular way to count a piece.
 To reflect this we sometimes simply draw a C at the start of the music.
 The C stands for Common Time.